kaustavdassoa/AWSResources/MyArtifacts/serverless-ci-cd-demo/readme.md

 Date: 02/05/2020

 ## Objective :
-The objective of this POC is to showcase AWS Lambda Serveless CI/CD capability using AWS code deploy and also featuring AWS Serverless Application Model (SAM) capabilities.
+The objective of this POC is to showcase AWS Lambda Serveless CI/CD capability using AWS codepipeline and also featuring AWS Serverless Application Model (SAM) capabilities.
 ## Approach :